 Teaching a son or daughter how to play chess or a similar game is another way fathers spend time with their children.
 One-on-one games aren’t merely fun.

 They also give fathers and their kids the opportunity to spend more time talking to each other.
 If you have memories of playing these types of games with your father, set aside some time on Father’s Day to revisit this activity together.
+You could even gift your father a new chess set if his is getting worn down or a chess strategy book.

 These examples all have one major element in common: they involve spending more than just a few minutes with Dad.
 On Father’s Day, you want to let your dad know you care about spending the day with him.